Obsessive compulsive disorder

 People with OCD are often acutely embarrassed about their symptoms and will put great effort into hiding them.
 Before the disorder is identified and treated, families may become deeply involved in the sufferer’s rituals, which can cause distress and disruption to family members.

-Cognitive behaviour therapy aims to change patterns of thinking, beliefs and behaviours that may trigger anxiety and obsessive compulsive symptoms.
+Cognitive behavior therapy aims to change patterns of thinking, beliefs and behaviors that may trigger anxiety and obsessive compulsive symptoms.
 This therapy uses education to promote control over symptoms.
 The education includes information that helps to expose myths about the causes of OCD.

-Cognitive behavioural therapy should be undertaken with a skilled, specialist mental health professional.
+Cognitive behavioral therapy should be undertaken by a qualified mental health professional.
 Over-use of alcohol, drugs and some medications may interfere with the success of this type of treatment.